LaneCommunityCollege/aspects_rsyslog/README.md

 The value is passed through the Jinja `sort` filter.
 So you can control the order your rule blocks are written.
 Be sure to test before deploying to production!

-### aspects_rsyslog_config_xenial
-A dictionary/hash of rsyslog configuration blocks specific to the Ubuntu 16.04 Xenial distribution.

-Default value is in `0000000000000default`.
-The complete rsyslog.conf copied from the `bento/ubuntu-16.04` Vagrant box in February 2018.

-The value is passed through the Jinja `sort` filter.
-So you can control the order your rule blocks are written.
-Be sure to test before deploying to production!

-### aspects_rsyslog_config_stretch
-A dictionary/hash of rsyslog configuration blocks specific to the Debian 9 Stretch distribution.

-Default value is in `0000000000000default`.
-The complete rsyslog.conf copied from the `debian/stretch64` Vagrant box in February 2018.

-The value is passed through the Jinja `sort` filter.
-So you can control the order your rule blocks are written.
-Be sure to test before deploying to production!

 ### aspects_rsyslog_config_oraclelinux7
 A dictionary/hash of rsyslog configuration blocks specific to the Oracle Linux 7 distribution.